fx-biocoder/oop-in-cpp/README.md

 ### Topics to be included in the next release:

-- Relationships between classes (association, aggregation, composition)
+- Relationships between classes (association, aggregation, composition, dependency)
 - Testing and debugging of object-oriented code
 - Object-oriented design patterns